 WooCommerce is a popular e-commerce and payment platform.
 WooCommerce integrates into a variety of websites, as well as with a number of payment processors.

 An XML Sitemap is a way of organizing a website into a document which lists all pages on a website to provide search engines such as Google and Bing with an overview of all the available content.
 XML Sitemaps are an important tool for strong SEO.

-Yelp is a crowd-sourced user review site for businesses.
+Yelp is a crowd-sourced user review site for businesses operating on a freemium model.
 Yelp is free for users, and offers limited profiles to businesses for free.
 Businesses must pay for increased exposure, advertisements, and other premium services.
 Yelp also offers a Reservations app for restaurants.

 YouTube is a video hosting social media platform.
 YouTube is owned by Google (Alphabet) and is the second-most visited website in the world–Google.com is the first.
 YouTube offers both free and paid account options, but is free to use for individuals and businesses.
 YouTube offers Livestreaming and upload services.